estambakio/buhtig-s8k/README.md

 ## How it works

 It runs as a single service in its own namespace and handles this task in Kubernetes-ish way.
 How it works:
-- if certain deployment (read: namespace) is a development branch which is target for this cleanup logic, then we just label this namespace with this `label`: `opuscapita.com/buhtig-s8k: true` and annotate with `annotations`:
+- if certain deployment (read: namespace) is a development branch which is target for this cleanup logic, then we just label this namespace with this `label`: `opuscapita.com/buhtig-s8k: "true"` and annotate with `annotations`:
   - `opuscapita.com/github-source-url: https://github.com/OpusCapita/repository/tree/my-dev-branch`
   - `opuscapita.com/helm-release: dev-repository-my-dev-branch`
 - our service runs every minute: find namespace with aforementioned label, query `github-source-url` and in case it returns 404 delete provided Helm release and delete namespace itself